maximilien/weave-mcp/README.md

 > **Recent Updates**: The server now supports both HTTP and stdio transports,
 > includes an MCP Inspector for debugging and testing, comprehensive logging and
 > monitoring capabilities, direct integration with weave-cli for code reuse,
-> a complete CI/CD pipeline with automated testing and releases, and document
+> a complete CI/CD pipeline with automated testing and releases, document
-> update functionality for flexible document management workflows.
+> update functionality for flexible document management workflows, and full
+> compatibility with Cursor 2.0's enhanced MCP interface.

 ## Features